Breaking the curse of dimensionality in conditional moment inequalities for discrete choice models: Simulation study

-Recall that this simulation design also satisfies the general framework of Section \ref{Extensions} by taking $G(X,c,b)=X^{\prime }b$ and $H(Y,c)=Y-0.5$ .
+Recall that the present simulation design also satisfies the general framework of Section \ref{Extensions} by taking $G(X,c,b)=X^{\prime }b$ and $ H(Y,c)=Y-0.5$.
 Let $Index$ and $Full$ be shorthand expressions for the index formulated and full covariate approaches, respectively.
-We implement the $Index$ approach using the inference procedure of Section \ref{sec:inference-CLR}.
+We implement the $ Index$ approach using the inference procedure of Section \ref {sec:inference-CLR}.
 We compute the term $K_{n}(X,v,b)$ using